MEN-Mikro-Elektronik/13MD05-90/13MD05-90_changelog.md

 ### Fixed
 - 13z04490 package name
+- Compiler warnings and errors
-- Compilation of 13Z077-90 on kernels 4.11-4.14
+	- 13Z077-90 on kernels 4.11-4.14
-- Compilation of men_lx_z77 driver on CentOS 7.5
+	- men_lx_z77 driver on CentOS 7.5
-- Compilation of vme4l related drivers
+	- vme4l related drivers
-- Compiler warnings
+	- and others
-- System scanner interoperability
+- System scanner portability
 - Board support in system scanner for D203, F205, F204, SC31, F223
-- Ignored files and directories in .gitignore
+- List of ignored files and directories in .gitignore